groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/extract-document-info-groupdocs-watermark-java/_index.md

 - Java document information retrieval
 type: docs
 ---

-# Extract Document Information Using GroupDocs.Watermark for Java: A Complete Guide
+# Retrieve Page Count Java Using GroupDocs.Watermark

-## Introduction

-Are you looking to gain detailed insights into documents stored in your local file system?
-Whether it's identifying the type, size, or number of pages in a document, efficiently obtaining this information is crucial for many applications.
-In this guide, we'll show you how to use GroupDocs.Watermark for Java to extract vital document details such as file type, page count, and file size.
+Getting the exact number of pages in a document is a common requirement for many Java applications—from content‑management systems to automated reporting tools.
+In this tutorial you’ll learn how to **retrieve page count java** along with other useful metadata such as file type and file size, all with the help of GroupDocs.Watermark for Java.

-**What You'll Learn:**
-- How to set up GroupDocs.Watermark in a Java environment.
-- Steps to retrieve various information from documents using the library.
-- Practical applications of this feature in real-world scenarios.
-- Performance optimization tips for handling document processing tasks.

-Let's dive into the prerequisites needed before we get started with implementation details.
+## Quick Answers
+- **What does “retrieve page count java” mean?** It means programmatically obtaining the total number of pages in a document using Java code.
+- **Which library provides this capability?** GroupDocs.Watermark for Java.
+- **Do I need a license?** A temporary license works for evaluation; a full license is required for production.
+- **Can I also extract PDF metadata java?** Yes, the same API returns file type, size, and other properties for PDFs and many other formats.
+- **Is there a way to read document size java?** The `getSize()` method returns the document size in bytes.

+## What Is “Retrieve Page Count Java”?
+Retrieving page count java is simply the act of querying a document object to find out how many pages it contains.
+This information is essential when you need to paginate results, estimate processing time, or enforce size‑based business rules.

+## Why Use GroupDocs.Watermark for This Task?
+GroupDocs.Watermark abstracts the complexities of handling dozens of file formats.
+It gives you a single, consistent API to **extract pdf metadata java**, read document size java, and, of course, retrieve page count java—all without writing format‑specific code.

 ## Prerequisites

-Before you begin, ensure you have the following:

-### Required Libraries and Dependencies
-You need to include GroupDocs.Watermark in your project.
-You can do this using Maven or by downloading directly from their releases page.

-### Environment Setup Requirements
-- Java Development Kit (JDK) installed on your system.
+- JDK 8 or higher installed locally.
-- A suitable Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse.
+- An IDE such as IntelliJ IDEA or Eclipse.

-### Knowledge Prerequisites
-A basic understanding of Java programming is necessary to follow through with the guide.
-Familiarity with Maven projects will also be beneficial if you choose that route for library management.
+- Maven (optional, but recommended for dependency management).
+- Basic familiarity with Java and Maven project structures.

 ## Setting Up GroupDocs.Watermark for Java

-To start using GroupDocs.Watermark, add it as a dependency in your project.
-Here’s how:

-**Maven Setup**
+### Maven Dependency
+Add the GroupDocs repository and the Watermark dependency to your `pom.xml`.
+This is the most straightforward way to keep the library up‑to‑date.

 ```xml
 <repositories>
    <repository>